What is the CMASS philosophy?

-At the Tier 1 level we have a goal of equal playing time by position during pool play.
+At the EDGE/APEX Regional level we have a goal of equal playing time by position during pool play.
 “By position” means, for example, that setters might play more or less than outside hitters on a given day, based on the needs of the team.

-At the Tier 2 and Tier 3 levels, our teams are much more competitive and the coaches use their judgment regarding playing time based on skill, experience, practice attendance, and team needs.
+EDGE National/North Atlantic levels are much more competitive and the coaches use their judgment regarding playing time based on skill, experience, practice attendance, and team needs.